 Best Rates For Drivers With No Recent Accidents

 Do you have a clean driving record with no accidents?
 If so, you’ll almost certainly qualify for very cheap auto insurance rates.
-Our Geeks determined that Geico has the most affordable car insurance for safe drivers in Louisiana.
+Our Geeks determined that State Farm has the most affordable car insurance for safe drivers in Louisiana.

 Best Rates For Teen Drivers

 Not all teenagers are bad drivers, but the overall crash rate is higher among teens than any other age group.
 In effect, auto insurance companies usually charge teens more for coverage.
 In our research, we discovered that Allstate offers the best car insurance premiums for an 18-year-old motorist with a clear driving record in Louisiana who wanted the minimum required insurance coverage.

 Best SR22 Insurance Rates For Drivers With A DWI Or DUI

 Being convicted of a DWI or DUI comes with serious financial consequences.
 One of the most significant of these is a spike in your car insurance premiums.
 Fortunately, some carriers are more lenient than others.

 The driver in our study was convicted of driving while intoxicated with a BAC of 0.08 percent.
 The driver was shopping for cheap SR22 car insurance with liability limits of 50/100/25 and the same amount in uninsured motorist coverage.
 These limits are slightly higher than the state minimums.

 If you’re looking for low cost auto insurance for a senior driver in Louisiana, try getting quotes from Allstate.
 The driver in our test commuted 4,000 miles per year and was 65 years old.